 Thursday, March 27, 2025

-Escaping the Byron in Me: The Trials of Self-Control
+Escaping the Byron in Me

 Self-control is a leash I keep chewing through.
 It is a fortress made of wet sand, collapsing the moment I lean against it.
 There are days when I believe in discipline, in measured restraint, in the noble architecture of a well-ordered life.
 Then there are days when I watch myself unravel with something between amusement and horror, as if I were both the reckless protagonist and the regretful narrator of my own undoing.